If you go to certain Japanese or Asian-fusion restaurants in the U.S.—or travel to Japan—you may have come across tetsubins.

 The designs are charming, but don’t use a tetsubin to brew tea.
 Enjoy them as collectibles.
 This tetsubin is available online.

-But the major problem is that the iron reacts with the tannin in the tea, discoloring the brew and, worse, add hints of iron flavor.
 Even enamel-lined tetsubins can have uncoated areas on the spout, rim and lid that come into direct contact with the tea.
 The enamel deteriorates with years of use, so iron ultimately can seep into the tea.

 So why are tetsubins made if you can’t brew tea in them?